RakhithJK/spyder-ide-spyder-wiki/Home.md

 Here are some general guidelines on editing this wiki:

 * **All pages should use Markdown.**
 * We are using pseudo-namespaces to organize pages.
 This is accomplished by using prefixes for the page names, such as "Dev: The perfect pull request".
-Example prefixes are: "Dev", "Sprints", "SPEP", etc. **Please use appropriate prefixes for the pages you create.**
+Example prefixes are: "Dev", "Sprints", "SEP", etc. **Please use appropriate prefixes for the pages you create.**
 * Please add your page to one of our index pages, either this page or the index pages for one of the prefixes.
 * If you find stale content, please remove it or better yet, update it.